Skip to content

 Overseas military or civil servants must have a very good command of English (NATO 3333) and be comfortable with learning in English at post-graduate level.

-Foreign military personnel are to be nominated through their respective Defence Attaché and security checked by ITD(A).
+Foreign military personnel are to be nominated through their respective defence attaché and security checked by International Defence Training (Army).
 The course is delivered at official level only.

 Before you attend

-The course programme runs from 0830-1730, 7-days a week, therefore you are advised to plan on being present at the Defence Academy for the entire period once you start the main residential phase.
+The course programme runs from 0830-1730, seven days a week, therefore you are advised to plan on being present at the Defence Academy for the entire period once you start the main residential phase.

-To assist learning, students will be provided with an electronic reading list and some tasks on the course primer weekend that should be completed before returning for the main residential phase.
+To assist learning, you will be provided with an electronic reading list and some tasks on the course primer weekend that should be completed before returning for the main residential phase.

-International students will not be expected to attend the course primer weekend with the UK students; this will be replicated for them 2-days prior to the start of the main residential phase.
+International students will not be expected to attend the course primer weekend with the UK students; this will be replicated for them two days prior to the start of the main residential phase.

 How the course will be taught